PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-10 04:42:31
+Last updated: 2024-04-10 04:43:04
-Random Quote: If somehow the Lord gave me a second chance at that moment...
-I would do it all over again. - Joel Miller
+Random Quote: Ted: "All my friends from high-school, they're here with their wifes or kids.
+My date for the night is a sticky magazine..."Robin: "Sounds like high-school all over again!" - Robin Scherbatsky